Howard B. Goodrich, Jr.

 Some Assessments: UCCM and the Western Church

 What can be said of the UCCM?
-In its 20th century struggle it symbolized, in so many ways, the long ordeal on the African continent for human dignity by indigenous peoples.
+In its 20th century struggle, it symbolized, in so many ways, the long ordeal on the African continent for human dignity by indigenous peoples.
 The UCCM in its struggle against Portuguese oppression mirrored that more-famous, publically-known struggle of South Africa against apartheid.

-As the church in South Africa and its border countries gave spirited leadership for change, for an end of racism and the apartheid system, and seeking human dignity and freedom for all, so the UCCM dealt with comparable obstacles but in greater isolation, with only minor outside help or influence.
+As the church in South Africa and its border countries gave spirited leadership for change, for an end to racism and the apartheid system, and for seeking human dignity and freedom for all, so the UCCM dealt with comparable obstacles but in greater isolation, with only minor outside help or influence.

 It is my assessment that the UCCM, through its indigenous self-development, living apart from Western church influence, is in many respects an African “initiated” church.
 It has been far more dependent on its own African spirituality and roots and the influence and diversity of the African Christian community in southern Africa.
 Obviously, it also has had a faith alive with courage, joy, hope, and a deep sense of God’s presence in the midst of profound difficulties, persistent oppression, and despairing conditions.
-Today the UCCM is rooted in the love of God and is motivated in bringing a progressive religious experience inspired by Jesus Christ through worship, preaching, teaching, the sacraments, and through outreaching mission.
+Today the UCCM is rooted in the love of God and is motivated by bringing a progressive religious experience inspired by Jesus Christ through worship, preaching, teaching, the sacraments, and through outreaching mission.

 Some critics have said that the African churches caught up in suffering situations have, by default, been pressured to do unselfish outreach.
 Yes, the urgency is there.
 However, consider that in many ways the poverty church could rationalize its withdrawal by the very severity and threat that exists in community.
 Even burdened African churches, as some in the West appear to have done, could justify an insular lifestyle in response to socio-cultural forces or to doctrine and practice or simply to survive.
 It would appear to me that the outreaching missional church, wherever it exists, in whatever socio-cultural climate, can be so described because of the faith taken seriously, having heard the primary call to love God and serve others in their needs – the Jesus-centered calling.